xofikul1337/dice-app-flutter/README.md

 ## Features
 - 🎲 Roll a dice with a tap of a button
-- 💫 Smooth animations for dice rolling
+- 💫 No Animation , cause This is only for begaineer flutter dev practice project.
 - 🎨 Customizable dice faces
 - 📱 Responsive design for different screen sizes